prasadmudedla/supertest-jest/README.md

 # supertest-jest

-This is a framework with Supertest and Jest for testing Restful services
+This is a framework with Supertest and Jest for testing Restful services.

 ## Getting Started